 The best practice is to write a requirement document using a single, consistent template that all team members adhere to.
 The one web-page form will help you keep the document concise and save the time spent on accessing the information.
 Here’s a look at an example of a one-web-page product-requirements document to understand various elements that should be included in your PRD.
 Nevertheless, you should remember that this isn’t the one and only way to compile this document.

-- Team goals and business objective.
+Team goals and business objectives.
 Define the most important goals in a short point form.

 Make all this information more comprehensive by using the following practices: